MSc Economics & Finance

 - Computational Economics

-The final third of the programme comprises a dissertation to be completed over the summer.
+The final third of the course comprises a dissertation to be completed over the summer.

-View Programme & Unit Catalogue for further information (this is the current structure of the programme – the structure for 2016/17 will appear here in July 2016).
+View Programme & Unit Catalogue for further information (this is the current structure of the course)

 Graduates of the course have excellent employment prospects.
 While some progress on to doctoral study, some of our graduates work for the following organisations: